QuentinRa/blog.quentinra.dev/special/toolbox/desktop/record.md

 Some links and tools to help you record your screen, or a part of it.

 If you have Nvidia GeForce, then you may try to get <kbd>ALT+Z</kbd> working.
-I didn't manage too since a menu was missing for me, but on my old computer, I could.
+I didn't manage to make it work, since a menu was missing for me, but on my old computer, I could.

 Otherwise, I'm using